msysbio/microbetag/docs/tutorials/load.md

 ---

-## Visualize an already `microbetag`-annotated network on Cytoscape
+# Load networks to Cytoscape to use them with `microbetag`

+## ..coming from the preparation step

+The preparation step should have provided you with the `GTDB_tax_assigned_abundance_table.tsv` and/or the `network_output.edgelist` files.
 Now, we can get those two files returned and jump into Cytoscape.
-Open Cytoscape and then click on `File > Import > Network from file` and browse on the pop up box to your `network_output.edgelist` file.
+Open Cytoscape and then click on `File > Import > Network from file` and browse on the pop-up box to your `network_output.edgelist` file.

 You will then see another pop up box like this: